-At December 31, 2021, we had approximately 10,900 employees, including approximately 2,600 part-time employees.
+At December 31, 2022, we had approximately 12,200 employees, including approximately 3,100 part-time employees.
 None of our employees are represented by a collective bargaining agreement.
+Our mission is to enhance patient quality of life through partnership.
 We appreciate that our colleagues are key to creating value and believe that we have a good relationship with them.
 We are subject to various state and federal laws that regulate wages, hours, benefits and other terms and conditions relating to employment.
-In several markets, nurse and medical support personnel availability has become a significant operating issue to healthcare providers.
-To address this challenge, we have implemented several initiatives to improve engagement, retention, recruiting, compensation programs and productivity.